Matt Pearce

-Matthew Pearce (22 April 1967 – 23 January 2016) was a Canadian football player who played for the Winnipeg Blue Bombers and Montreal Concordes.
-Prior to his career in the Canadian Football League, he played at the University of British Columbia.
+Matthew Pearce (22 April 1967 – 23 January 2016) was a Canadian professional football player who played for the Winnipeg Blue Bombers and Montreal Concordes.
+Prior to his career in the Canadian Football League (CFL), he played at the University of British Columbia.
 After his career, he was a teacher in his hometown of Prince George, British Columbia, also serving with the Prince George District Teachers' Association at one point.
 He died of an apparent heart attack in 2016.